lucasnfe/vgmidi/README.md

 # VGMIDI Dataset

-VGMIDI is a dataset of 200 MIDI labelled piano pieces (video game soundtracks).
-Each piece was annotated by 30 human subjects according to a valence-arousal model of emotion.
+VGMIDI is a dataset of piano arrangements of video game soundtracks.
+It contains 200 MIDI pieces labelled according to emotion and 3,850 unlabeled pieces.
+Each labelled piece was annotated by 30 human subjects according to the Circumplex (valence-arousal) model of emotion.

 ## Data Annotation